aiops/logsight-install/README.md

 # Documentation

-Visit our logsight [docs](https://docs.logsight.ai/#/) for additional information about the installation and configuration of logsight.ai, sending of log data to logsight.ai, or explanation of different dashboards.
+Visit our logsight [docs](https://docs.logsight.ai/#/) for additional information about the installation and configuration of [logsight.ai](https://logsight.ai), sending of log data to [logsight.ai](https://logsight.ai), explanation of the different dashboards, and many more.

 # Support

 Please use the [GitHub issue tracker](https://github.com/aiops/logsight-install/issues) to report problems encountered during the installation process.

-If you have general questions or need support, you can visit [https://logsight.ai](https://logsight.ai) and use the live chat or drop us an[email](mailto:support@logsight.ai?subject=[GitHub]Support Request)
+If you have general questions or need support, you can visit [https://logsight.ai](https://logsight.ai) and use the live chat or drop us an [email](mailto:support@logsight.ai?subject=[GitHub]Support%20Request)